Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 Make sure the property will produce enough cash to justify the extra expense on your primary home.

 This isn’t as straightforward as it seems.
 I recommend Bigger Pockets rental property calculator to determine how much profit the property will produce.
-The calculator factors in things like loan payment, vacancy, repairs, and other costs.
+The calculator factors in things like loan payment, vacancy, and repairs.

-It’s tempting to use rent income minus the payment to arrive at monthly profit.
-But as someone who owns two rental properties (one of which is pictured above), I can say that this isn’t your true profit.
+It’s tempting to use rent income minus the payment to arrive at a monthly profit.
+But as someone who owns two rental properties, I can say that this isn’t your true profit.

 Here’s a simplified example of rental property cash flow assuming a $300,000 rental property purchase.